 The increase in tariff rate between second and third slab i.e. Rs.
 3.63 and Rs.
 18.15 is 400% and the increase is 1150% between lowest and highest i.e. Rs.
 2.42 and Rs.
 30.25 slab.
 The general consumption of middle class family residing in group housing society falls between the third tariff i.e. Rs.
 18.15 considering the family of 5 consuming 240 litres.
 While the increase between 1st slab and third slab is 400%, on other hand consumers falling under highest slab reported the increase of 66%.
 Further regardless of water usage, everyone has to pay the fixed amount of the service tax.
 Thus while the middle class consumer is hard pressed, the high end consumer who uses maximum water seems to have been rewarded.

 The water expenditure of the family has increased by 13 times in last 15 years of Congress government rule.
 The current water tariff rate in Delhi is 9 times more than that of Mumbai.
 The DJB’s increased water tariff includes a provision for an automatic 10% increase in water bills every year w.e.f.
 January 1st 2010.
-However keeping elections in mind this year the government didn’t increase the tariffs by 10% but this rule has not been dismantled.
+However keeping elections in mind the government didn’t increase the tariffs by 10% but this rule has not been dismantled.
 This is the proof of the government’s intention to rob people.

 As per CAG report 2013 there is massive wastage of water by DJB.
 At the Chandrawal treatment plant, valves and sluice gates have been seen leaking; DJB claims they are more than 57 years old and not replaced or repaired due to budget constraints.
 A revamp of Chandrawal plant is expected by 2015, but the CAG report says allowing leakages till then “does not appear prudent”.
 The government auditor found that the city government suffered a loss of Rs.3,950 crore in three years as less than 40 per cent of water supplied was billed.
 The CAG further noted that the production of usable water at water treatment plants (WTP) is below the designed capacity.